Insurance agent

 Most people think of an insurance agent as the person who sells insurance.
-That’s a decent insurance agent definition, but it’s important to note that an agent signs a contract to represent an insurance carrier.
-As a representative of a carrier, an insurance agent has the authority to sell its policies and bind the coverage – essentially confirm it’s in force.
-In return, the carrier gives the agent a sales quota and pays them a commission
+That’s a decent definition, but it’s important to note that an agent signs a contract to represent an insurance company.
+As a representative of an insurer, an insurance agent has the authority to sell its policies and bind the coverage – essentially, confirm your coverage is in force.
+In return, the insurance company gives the agent a sales quota and pays them a commission

-Perhaps the best way to think of an insurance agent is as an extension of the insurance carrier.
-The insurance agent’s purpose is to drive business to the insurance carrier they represent.
+Perhaps the best way to think of an insurance agent is as an extension of the insurer.
+The insurance agent’s purpose is to drive business to the insurance company they represent.

 Captive agents vs. independent agents